uvnikgupta/CDT/README.md

-# CDT
+# CDT - Causal Discovery Toolkit

 This repo was created because the original installation steps @ https://fentechsolutions.github.io/CausalDiscoveryToolbox/html/index.html do not work on Ubuntu 22.04 :woozy_face:

 I extended this further and created installation for Windows also.
-So all of you Windows fans out there can also benefit from this
+So, all of you Windows fans out there can also benefit from this.

 Mac fans, soorrry, you need to do this on your own.
 But, I guess, you can get some inspriation from here.